Ron is a student of African American history. His writing highlights the stories of people who overcame prejudice to achieve great things.

-But beyond the visibility the photograph brought with the public, Mrs. Roosevelt also had another audience in mind.
+But beyond the visibility the photograph brought to the public, Mrs. Roosevelt also had another audience in mind.
 That audience consisted of only one person.
 It was, of course, her husband, Franklin Delano Roosevelt, President of the United States.
-The Eleanor Roosevelt Papers Project says she later used that photograph in her efforts to persuade FDR to allow the Tuskegee Airmen to be deployed in the North Africa and European Theaters of the war.
+The Eleanor Roosevelt Papers Project says she later used that photograph to persuade FDR to allow the Tuskegee Airmen to be deployed in the war's North Africa and European Theaters.

 She also used her influence as a Julius Rosenwald Fund trustee to have that organization appropriate a loan to help Tuskegee to bring its airfield up to required military standards.

-Mrs. Roosevelt’s flight with “Chief” Anderson was a big first step in establishing the reputation of the Tuskegee Airmen in the public mind, and giving them the opportunity to achieve the outstanding combat record they earned during World War II.
+Mrs. Roosevelt’s flight with “Chief” Anderson was a big first step in establishing the reputation of the Tuskegee Airmen in the public mind and allowing them to achieve the outstanding combat record they earned during World War II.
 That, in turn, was an important factor in President Harry Truman’s 1948 executive order abolishing racial discrimination throughout the American military.

 In a very real way, the effects of Eleanor Roosevelt’s flight into history still resonate today.